stammen/uwp-cpp-examples/MRCentennial/README.md

 * Open MRCentennial.sln with Visual Studio 2017

-* Launch the Windows Mixed Reality Portal and setup your HMD device or Mixed Reality simulator)
+* Launch the Windows Mixed Reality Portal and setup your HMD device or Mixed Reality simulator.

 * Select the Debug/x86 or Debug/x64 configuration.